seat belt history timeline

 It’s a strange but true fact that more than one automobile feature has been at the center of Supreme Court cases.
 This includes the humble seat belt.

 The backstory to the case began in 1977.
-After the interlock mechanism law was denied, the NHTSA came back with rule stating carmakers must include some sort of passive restraint that worked automatically without driver intervention and protect passengers when hitting a wall at 35 mph.
+After the interlock mechanism law was denied, the NHTSA came back with a rule stating carmakers must include some sort of passive restraint that worked automatically without driver intervention and protect passengers when hitting a wall at 35 mph.

 It seemed all but certain that automakers would be made to include seat belts in their vehicles – and then the 1980 presidential election turned things upside down.
 Ronald Reagan ran his campaign around deregulation.
 Naturally, when he took office, he opposed a law that forced the manufacturers to do something against their will.
 The requirement was thus revoked.